 - 1. Start the engine.

-- 2. Select man and son.
+- 2. Select the Fresh Air mode and

 - 3. Switch the fan and temperature controls to maximum.

-To rapidly remove exterior frost or ice from the windshield (on very cold days), first select .
-Once the windshield is clear, select . to avoid fogging the windows.
+To rapidly remove exterior frost or ice from the windshield (on very cold days), first select the Recirculation mode.
+Once the windshield is clear, select the Fresh Air mode to avoid fogging the windows.

 These settings direct all the air flow to the defroster vents at the base of the windshield and the side window defroster vents.
 The air flow will get warmer and clear the windows faster as the engine warms up.
-You can close the side vents with the dial beside each vent.
+You can close the corner vents by turning them 45° clockwise.
 This will send more warm air to the windshield defroster vents.